Today I am excited to share with you the easiest (no sew) way to hem curtains!

 Fold, Tape and Pin Your Curtains

 Once your curtains are opened up, take the bottom inch of your curtains and fold it upwards.
-If you want your fold to stay in place, hit it lightly with your iron.
+If you want your fold to stay in place, hit it lightly with your hot iron.

 Fold Once More and Iron